 Figure 3.
 Representative snap shots of common imaging issues that lead to poor image acquisition.
 (A) Improperly dried pads and inconsistent humidity lead to drifting of cells across the FOV over the duration of imaging.
 The position of the founding cell is marked in each frame (green rod).
 (B) Photobleaching from exposure to light for too long will deplete detectable levels of fluorescence for a period of time, but does not kill the cells.
 (C) Phototoxicity as a result of frequent exposure to light leads to cell death.
 The first signs of phototoxicity are seen when cells stop fluorescing and fail to divide.
 (D) High initial inoculum crowds cells in the FOV and prevents observation of interspecies interactions.

 Figure 4.
 Comparison of live versus dead S. aureus cells.
-Representative snap shots for GFP-labeled WT S. aureus treated with either medium alone (A) or medium with 70% ethanol (B).
+Representative snap shots for GFP-labeled WT S. aureus treated with either medium alone (A) or cell-free P. aeruginosa supernatant (B).
 Cells were immediately imaged following treatment.
-Live cells (green) actively express GFP and exclude propidium iodide, while dead cells (red) lose GFP fluorescence and membrane permeabilization allows propidium iodide to diffuse into the celland bind DNA.
+Live cells (green) actively express GFP and exclude propidium iodide, while dead cells (red) lose GFP fluorescence and membrane permeabilization allows propidium iodide to enter the cells and bind nucleic acids.

 Figure 5.
 Cell tracking analysis of P. aeruginosa in coculture with S. aureus.
 Previously, this method was used method to perform cell tracking of WT P. aeruginosa in coculture with either WT or agrBDCA S. aureus.
 (A) Representation of P. aeruginosa single-cell tracks in a coculture with S. aureus agrBDCA.
 (B) Schematic for the Euclidian distance (D(E)) and accumulated distance (D(A)) measurements used to determine directedness ((D(E)/D(A)).
 (C) Directedness measurements of single WT P. aeruginosa cells in coculture with WT and agrBDCA S. aureus.
 This figure has been modified from Limoli et al. 201921.